header-banner-jackfruitgrown.jpg

 Where does jackfruit come from?

 Unlike other fruit-bearing trees, jackfruit trees are often not grown in orchards.
-In native countries, they are roadside flora, meant to provide shade or break wind.4 They also grow in forests and are sometimes planted in woodlots.4 Jackfruits trees require very few resources to flourish, making them an important source of nutrition, timber, and animal fodder in local food systems.4
+In native countries, they are roadside flora meant to provide shade or break wind.4 They also grow in forests and are sometimes planted in woodlots.4 Jackfruit trees require very few resources to flourish, making them an essential source of nutrition, timber, and animal fodder in local food systems.4

 How Jackfruit is harvested

 Jackfruits can be harvested and consumed when they are unripe (often referred to as a vegetable at this stage) or when they have matured.
-The unripe jackfruit needs to be cooked before consuming and is popular for its meat-like texture; frequently compared to that of pulled pork or chicken breast.
-Ripe jackfruit’s bulbs are sweet and yellow or orange in colour.
+The unripe jackfruit must be cooked before consumption and is famous for its meat-like texture, frequently compared to pulled pork or chicken breast.
+Ripe jackfruit’s bulbs are sweet and yellow or orange.
 They can be eaten fresh or made into desserts such as ice creams or puddings.
 A ripe jackfruit’s taste is often described as a cross between a banana and a pineapple (as tropical as it gets!).

-Processing jackfruit to separate out the edible parts is tedious because of its large size and hardy skin.
-Like all other parts of its tree, the jackfruit contains high amounts of latex (glue like substance produced by plants), making handling and cutting a slight challenge for the untrained.
-The latex can also cause an allergic reaction in some people.6
+Processing jackfruit to separate the edible parts is tedious because of its large size and hard skin.
+Like all other parts of its tree, the jackfruit contains high amounts of latex (a glue-like substance produced by plants), making handling and cutting challenging for the untrained.
+The latex can also cause an allergic reaction in some people.6 But Jackfruit latex can also be a natural resource.
+It doesn't have the suitable properties to replace natural rubber completely, but it could be a valuable additive to rubber.
+For example, one study found it could reduce the risk of car tyres skidding in wet weather.8

 Related articles